sveltejs/svelte/site/content/blog/2020-11-02-whats-the-deal-with-sveltekit.md

 ## How can I migrate my existing Sapper apps?

+For the most part, it should be relatively straightforward to migrate a Sapper codebase.

+There are some unavoidable changes (being able to run on serverless platforms means we need to replace custom `server.js` files and `(req, res) => {...}` functions with more portable equivalents), and we're taking the opportunity to fix a few design flaws, but on the whole a SvelteKit app will feel very familiar to Sapper users.

 Detailed migration guides will accompany the 1.0 launch.
-For the most part, it should be relatively straightforward to migrate a Sapper codebase — there are some unavoidable changes (being able to run on serverless platforms means no more custom `server.js`, for example, and no more `req` and `res` objects in your handlers), and a few design flaws that we're taking the opportunity to fix, but on the whole a SvelteKit app will feel very familiar to Sapper users.

 ## How can I contribute?